King Henry VIII Grammar School

-King Henry VIII Grammar School, Abergavenny, Monmouthshire was one of a series of schools founded during the Reformation in England and Wales in 1542 from property seized from monasteries and religious congregations.
-In this case, a school which had been associated with the local Priory Church was administered by the (now Protestant) state instead.
+King Henry VIII Grammar School, Abergavenny, Monmouthshire, was one of a series of schools founded during the Reformation in England and Wales in 1542 from property seized from monasteries and religious congregations.
+In this case, a school that had been associated with the local Priory Church was administered by the (now Protestant) state instead.

 The school provided free education to boys in the local area who passed an entrance examination.

-The school motto was "Ut Prosim" ("That I may be of service") and school colours were red and blue.
+The school motto was "Ut Prosim" ("That I may be of service") and the school colours were red and blue.
 The school was divided into two houses, Oppidan and Rustican, from the Latin for Town and Country.

 The school was merged with the local Girls' High School in 1963 and later became a comprehensive school when selection at 11 was abolished.
 The school is now operating as King Henry VIII School Abergavenny.